 Many backpackers offer camping space for 2-man tents.
 The rates are much cheaper, but it's not really that economical because decent tents and sleeping bags are so expensive to buy.
 The smaller and lighter the tent, the more expensive it is.
 The main advantage of taking a tent along is that there may be nothing but camping space available at popular backpackers, especially during peak holiday season; also you might prefer the privacy of a tent to staying in a dorm.
 If you're not going to take a tent, don't bother with taking a sleeping bag - most backpackers don't like guests using them because there have been cases of begbugs being spread from one hostel to the next in sleeping bags.

 There are 4 options as regards long-distance transport:

 Hiring a car

-The pros are obvious - you have more freedom and see more of the country; as are the cons - it's the most expensive option.
+The pros are obvious - you have more freedom; as are the cons - it's the most expensive option.
 If you do hire a car, drive defensively and be especially vigilant as South Africans tend to drive aggressively.
 Avoid driving at night, as drunk driving laws are not well-enforced in South Africa and any time after 8pm, there are likely to be drunk drivers on the roads.
 Driving advice for tourists, including info on license requirements, can be found on the Arrive Alive website.
 If you want to share car rental costs with other backpackers, try Rideshare Africa.